-Tricia Burkhardt, Interim Director
+Tricia Burkhardt, Executive Director

 Tricia Burkhardt has 18 years experience as a marketing communication professional managing and executing award-winning U.S. and global integrated marketing communication programs for multiple organizations, including St. James Winery, Public House Brewing Company, Merck [known as MSD globally] Animal Health, Pfizer Animal Health, Novartis Animal Health, Case IH, Kruger Seed, Seminis Seed, Rabobank Agrifinance, Illinois Corn Marketing Board, Iowa Corn Growers Association, Iowa Soybean Association, Missouri Farmers Union and Missouri Biotechnology Association.